 Romance of Persia Luxury Tour (16 Days)

-West of Iran has been the birth place of most beautiful love stories such as Shirin and Farhad.
-Great historical works of arts including national traditional music, group dancing, delicious food and pastry are among things you will enjoy out there.
+West of Iran has been the birth of the most beautiful love stories such as Shirin and Farhad.
+Great historical works of art including national traditional music, group dancing, delicious food and pastry are among things you will enjoy there.

-Romance of Persia can be the novel of your life as you will visit beautiful cities such as Tehran, Shiraz, Zeinoddin, Yazd, Isfahan, Hamedan, Kermanshah, Sanandaj, Oranamat, Takab, and Ghazvin.
-This tour will bring you an unforgettable trip full of valuable memories for whole of your life.
-We suggest this tour for spring, summer and at the beginning of autumn, due to the cold and snowy weather of west and northwest of Iran.
+Romance of Persia can be the highlight of your life as you will visit beautiful cities such as Tehran, Shiraz, Zeinoddin, Yazd, Isfahan, Hamedan, Kermanshah, Sanandaj, Oranamat, Takab, and Ghazvin.
+This tour will be an unforgettable trip full of valuable memories .
+We suggest this tour for spring, summer and at the beginning of autumn, due to the cold and snowy weather of west and northwest Iran.

 Upon your pre-dawn arrival in Tehran airport, you will be cordially received by our representative carrying our logo show card (transfer information) who will direct and transfer you to your hotel.
 You will have time to rest and relax before our morning tour of Tehran commences.
 Tehran, a modern megalopolis, prides itself in having unique museums with immense and unrivaled collections and artifacts dating from the earliest onset of history to the present era.

 Our tour begins with a trip to the Archeological Museum, one of the rare places in the world where we will have the special opportunity to visit and experience the “evolution of mankind” through the marvelous display of historical relics.

 Next on the agenda is our very much-awaited chance to savor the distinctive flavor of Iranian cuisine.
 Lunch will be set in an exquisite traditional Iranian restaurant where we will sample a wide range of delightful Persian dishes and desserts.